top of page

 Cultural Competency

-Cultural competency is having an understanding of the cultural and social factors impacting the health and well-being of Black mothers.
+Cultural competency is having an understanding of the cultural and social factors impacting the health and well-being of Black families.
 This is essential in providing holistic and effective support during pregnancy, childbirth, and the postpartum period.

 Building Trust